 First year experience course with special topic focus.
 Designed to help students think critically and engage on a deeper level with a faculty leading discussion.

 LDRS154.
-Success in College (1)
+Discover: Personal Development and the College Experience (1)

 Prerequisite: Must be taken concurrently with LDRS152 and LDRS153